invidian/secure-and-reproducible-arch-linux/README.md

 Considering the following facts:
 - Most likely Linux desktop machines are not a common target for malware.
-- Minimizing the damage from operating on a compromised machine is very inconvinient.
+- Minimizing the damage from operating on a compromised machine is very inconvenient.
 - On a desktop machine, user data is most likely more valuable than system data.

 This guide only slightly reduces the damage in situation, where your machine gets compromised.

 Assuming that your machine gets compromised (e.g. via RCE vulnerability + privilege escalation), the following things happen:

 - All unencrypted data stored on this machine should be considered public.
 - All online services which do not use MFA should be considered compromised.
 - All online services which active sessions you have opened on your machine (browser, API keys etc),